|Number of Airlines Serving|

 |Airlines with Direct Flights|

-Make your journey to Provincetown a little easier by reading over these handy security tips:
+Make your flight to Provincetown a little easier by reading over these helpful tips and pointers:

 Provincetown Municipal Airport (PVC) is just two miles northwest of Provincetown, Massachusetts.
 In addition to serving small planes, this tiny airport's one runway accepts commercial flights to Provincetown from Logan International Airport in Boston, and vice versa.
 Provincetown itself, lovingly known to locals as P-Town, is a small, friendly resort mecca.
 The area is an artist colony with plenty of classes and local crafts.
 The town draws visitors from around the country who quickly fall in love with the area's Eastern seaboard charm; its museums and live theater; and its vibrant, welcoming nightlife where you're free to be yourself.
 Provincetown vacation packages are one of the best ways to jumpstart your Cape Cod adventure.